Khh98/exploreairbnb/README.md

 # exploreairbnb
-Data Exploration
+<h1>**Data Exploration**</h1>
-In the data exploration section, users can explore different aspects of the data:
+<br>In the data exploration section, users can explore different aspects of the data:</br>

-Data Content: Users can view the contents of the dataset, including the values in each row and column.
+<li>Data Content: Users can view the contents of the dataset, including the values in each row and column.</li>
-Data Visualization: Users can visualize the data using various plots such as correlation plots, bar plots, interactive maps, and customizable plots.
-These visualizations provide insights into the dataset and help in understanding the relationships between different variables.
+<li>Data Visualization: Users can visualize the data using various plots such as correlation plots, bar plots, interactive maps, and customizable plots.
+These visualizations provide insights into the dataset and help understand the relationships between different variables.</li>
-Image Similarity Model Deployment
+<h2>**Image Similarity Model Deployment**</h2>
 Once users click on the "Get Listing" button, the app deploys an image similarity model to provide relevant recommendations.
 Here's how it works:

 An image of the listing, along with all the details, is uploaded for the selected listing.